iammortimer/TN-ERC20-Gateway/README.md

         "max": <maximum amount>,
-        "index-file": "name of the index.html to use, if left blank index.html will be used", "db-location": "directory name if the db file is not in the main directory" },
+        "index-file": "name of the index.html to use, if left blank index.html will be used", "db-location": "directory name if the db file is not in the main directory" "use-pg": <true or false, depending on if you want to use a postGres DB instead of sqlite>
+    },
+    "postgres": {
+        "pguser": "",
+        "pgpswd": "",
+        "pghost": "",
+        "pgport": 5432
+    },
     "other": {
         "node": "<the eth node you want to connect to>",